-The Healthy Homes Demonstration Grant Program develops, demonstrates and promotes cost-effective, preventive measures for identifying and correcting residential health and safety hazards.
+The Healthy Homes Demonstration Grant Program develops, demonstrates, and promotes cost-effective, preventive measures for identifying and correcting residential health and safety hazards.
 The Notice of Funding Availability is published online.

 How to Apply

-Each year HUD publishes a Notice of Funding Availability (NOFA) that provides information to applicants about requirements for this program and the process for applying.
+Each year HUD publishes a Notice of Funding Availability (NOFA) that provides information to applicants about the requirements for this program and the process for applying.
 Information about the process for applying for these grants is available at Grants.gov.
 NOFAs published in previous years are available at HUD's SuperNOFA archive.

 Objectives of Healthy Homes Demonstration Projects